LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 {: .notice}
 To enable file attachments, please contact your LivePerson account team.

-Once you have received a response that this step is complete, you will need to change the following settings in LiveEngage.
+Once you have received a response that this step is complete, you will need to change the following settings in the Conversational Cloud.

-Log into [LiveEngage](https://authentication.liveperson.net) account as Administrator to enable following configuration:
+Log into the [Conversational Cloud](https://authentication.liveperson.net) account as Administrator to enable following configuration:

 * Select the 'Profiles' tab from the Users module